Will they or won't they: An examination of NBC's character pairing in the 1980's, 90's and beyond

 And perhaps the most popular will-they-or-won't-they on NBC in the 2000's belonged to Pam (Jenna Fischer) and Jim (John Krasinski) on The Office.
 This show was a perfect example of how tricky it can be to get these characters together in the middle of a series run and consistently finding obstacles to throw in their way to keep fans interested.

 Looking back, this structure wasn't limited to simply the sitcoms on NBC's docket.
-There was the juggernaut that was ER, with the back and forth between Doug (George Clooney) and Carol (Julianna Margulies).
+There was the juggernaut ER, with the back and forth between Doug (George Clooney) and Carol (Julianna Margulies).
 We even saw to an extent the same parrying of hearts between Mark (Anthony Edwards) and Susan (Sherry Stringfield).

 Aaron Sorkin's The West Wing in the late 90's had its own will-they-or-won't they couple and it was a trope replicated in the one season of Studio 60 on the Sunset Strip, where two sets of couples were thrown into the swirl.
 We can even journey all the way back to Remington Steele in 1982, where Pierce Brosnan and Stephanie Zimbalist where thrown into the same cauldron of romance, friendship, irritation, and jealousy.